 These conditions for students, educators, and administrators were determined from afar.
 Ultimately, the rules often created confusion, resentment, and frustration for educators, families, communities, and, most importantly, students.
 The intent of NCLB, if actualized, was a public good.
 The ability to name deep inequities in educational opportunity and outcomes is ground we must not lose in our efforts to educate all children.
 However, the requirements for this public good, in fact, silenced many of those who needed to do the real work: educators and communities committed to improving the lives of their students.
 This silencing is precisely what Dewey was warning against in his writing and speaking.
-We suffer the loss of local wisdom and capacity to transform when the voices of those who have to live the requirements of a law or practice are removed from important communal deliberation and when the notion of expertise is limited to those far removed from the everyday living of a law or practice.
+We suffer the loss of local wisdom and capacity to transform when the voices of those who have to live the requirements of a law or practice are removed from the everyday living of a law or practice.